caseyamcl/configula/README.md

 ### Transform environment variables to lower-case

-You can transform all of the values to lower-case by passing TRUE as the last argument:
+You can transform all the values to lower-case by passing TRUE as the last argument:

 ```php
 $config = ConfigFactory::loadEnv('MYAPP_', '_', true);